dubrie/public/travel.md

 * Plitvice Lakes
 A collection of waterfalls, caves, and lakes in Croatia.

+**Denmark**
+* Drangarnir Sea Stacks
+Geological rock "stacks" off the coast of the Faroe Islands

 **Iceland**
 * Skógafoss
 A waterfall situated on the Skógá River in the south of Iceland at the cliffs of the former Icelandic coastline.
-* Drangarnir Sea Stacks
-Geological rock "stacks" off the coast of the Faroe Islands

 **Madlives**
 * Vaadhoo Island